Thomas A. Dickinson

-In addition to almost 20 years of experience as a practicing attorney, Mr. Dickinson has an active practice as a mediator.
-He has served as a mediator in numerous cases involving personal injury, employment disputes, business litigation, commercial disputes, construction, discrimination, subrogation claims, products liability, medical and professional malpractice.
+In addition to almost 25 years of experience as a practicing attorney, Mr. Dickinson has an active practice as a mediator.
+He has served as a mediator in hundreds of cases involving personal injury, employment disputes, business litigation, commercial disputes, construction, discrimination, subrogation claims, products liability, medical and professional malpractice.

 Mr. Dickinson graduated Magna Cum Laude from the University of Houston Law Center in 1990.
 He served as Executive Editor of the Houston Law Review in 1989 and graduated Order of the Coif.
 Before that he graduated with honors from the University of Texas at Austin in 1980 with a BBA in Finance.